 This one’s hard to master, but check out this video for some guidance.

 Backup Ball: A backup ball shot is the exact opposite of the hook.
 For example, if you’re right handed, instead of hooking from right to left with a counter-clockwise wrist rotation, you hook from left to right using a clockwise rotation.
 This shot is awkward and harder to control, and therefore less common than a hook.

 Bowling Slang You Should Know

 Like any other sport, bowling has a unique language of its own.
 If you hang around bowling alleys long enough, you will probably hear people use a few unique phrases.

-In addition to the bowling shots we just covered, here is a shortlist of bowling terms you might want to know:
+In addition to the bowling rules and shots we just covered, here is a shortlist of bowling terms you might want to know:

 - The Approach is the first few steps bowlers take before releasing the ball.

 - Dead Wood are pins that were knocked down by a previous roll, but not cleared by the sweeper.
 Call a bowling attendant to remove any dead wood before continuing to bowl.

 - A Five-Bagger is five consecutive strikes in a row.

 - A Four-Bagger is four consecutive strikes in a row.